ngwattcos/react-python/beta.md

   (Update (Var "t", Equals, Bexp (Aexp (Plus (VarAccess (Var "t"), Int 1)))));
  ValUpdate (JLet ("t", Bexp (Aexp (VarAccess (Var "t")))))]
 ```
 We are currently working on translation and transformation.
-There are Python specific functions/syntax that need to be transformed like “len()” and “str()”.
+There are Python specific functions/syntax that need to be transformed like `len()` and `str()`.
 The above can be translated into:
 ```
 let t = t;
 let y = "Hello world";